mayowaolatunji/Zero-Knowledge-proof/how-do-zero-knowledge-proofs-work.md

 To ensure that the prover isn't just guessing blindly and getting the correct answers by chance, the verifier selects more questions to ask.
 By repeating this interaction many times, the possibility of the prover faking knowledge of the witness drops significantly until the verifier is satisfied.

 \

+## Concealing Knowledge in ZKP

+One of the key techniques used by ZKPs to conceal information is "**blinding**."
+Blinding is a method of obscuring the details of the knowledge being shared by multiplying it with a random number.
+For example, suppose the prover wants to prove that they know a particular secret number, but they don't want to reveal the number itself.
+To achieve this, they can multiply the secret number by a random value, producing a new "blinded" number that can be safely shared with the verifier.
+The verifier can then use the blinded number to verify the proof without learning anything about the original secret number.

+Another way that ZKPs conceal information is through the use of "**commitment schemes.**" A commitment scheme is a method for committing to a piece of information without revealing anything about the information itself.
+This is achieved through the use of a cryptographic function that takes the original information and produces a "commitment" to that information.
+The commitment can be shared with the verifier and later used to prove that the prover knew the original information without revealing the information itself.